Ropley: The Gervais family

-Inclosures Act
+Post Medieval

+Inclosure act

-The commons and common fields of Ropley, estimated at 500 acres, were enclosed in 1709 in what was the first private parliamentary act of its kind in England.
-The bill was led by the bishop of Winchester, Jonathan Trelawny, in an effort to restore his family finances, and by the College of Winchester.
-The enclosure was strongly contested by petition by many of the commoners who claimed that the bishop and his three appointed commissioners were stealing their commons rights.
+The commons and common fields of Ropley, estimated at 500 acres, were enclosed by the Ropley Inclosure Act 1709 (8 Ann. c.
+16 Pr.) in what was the first private act of Parliament of its kind in England.
+The bill was led by the Bishop of Winchester, Jonathan Trelawny, in an effort to restore his family finances, and by the College of Winchester.
+The enclosure was strongly contested by petition by many of the commoners, who claimed that the bishop and his three appointed commissioners were stealing their commons rights.
 Parliament declined to intervene.
 Serious and bloody repercussions followed affecting neighbouring parishes and later enclosures across the country.